-There a several advantages in doing so:
+There a several advantages of Eurobond issuance:

 For especially sovereign issuers, refinancing is a the main use of proceeds.
 This is where the proceeds of a newly issued Eurobond are used to repay a previously issued Eurobond.

 There is no calendar telling investors when Eurobonds are issued and by who.
 Eurobonds are issued at the issuer’s discretion.
-This differs from domestic debt issuance which follows a predefined calendar.
+This differs from domestic debt issuance which follows a predefined issuance calendar.

-With the help of investment banks (“bookrunners”), an issuer usually visits investors prior to the issuance to get a feel of investor appetite and pricing (“roadshow”).
-The time from announcement of a roadshow and the actual issuance of Eurobonds usually takes 1-2 weeks.
+With the help of investment banks (“bookrunners”), an issuer usually visits investors prior to the issuance to get a feel for investor appetite and pricing (“roadshow”).
+The time from announcement of a roadshow to the actual issuance of Eurobonds usually takes 1-2 weeks.
 Issue size, the actual coupon rate and issue yield are only confirmed and publicised once the Eurobond is formally issued.
 Investors are usually only provided limited guidance prior to the issue date.